Fresh Peach Pie with Flaky Butter Crust

 Fresh Peach Pie with Butter Crust

-Which means I still get to munch on stone fruits every summer.
-And we still bake up fabulous fresh peach pie.
 There’s absolutely nothing else like homemade peach pie, loaded with fresh, ripe in-season peaches.
 This juicy peach pie is double-hugged by the flakiest all-butter crust there ever was.
+Homemade peach pie is a must-have during sweet peach season, when abundant peaches are ripe and juicy.
+It’s the perfect summer dessert for any gathering.

 Picking Perfect peaches